-The person may feel completely disjointed from their own life and unable to assimilate into social situations, even with their own spouse or family members.
+The person may feel utterly disjointed from their own life and unable to assimilate into social situations, even with their spouse or family members.

-Depression can even cause a person to feel a deep-seeded loathing for themselves, regardless of how successful they are or how bright their future really is.
+Depression can even cause a person to feel a deep-seated loathing for themselves, regardless of how successful they are or how bright their future is.

 This feeling can even drive an individual to have thoughts of suicide and cultivate a belief that their loved ones would be better off without them.

-The symptoms of Depression are internal and can even be hidden from those who are closest to the sufferer.
+The symptoms of Depression are internal and can even be hidden from those closest to the sufferer.

 Here are the most common symptoms: